sandraradic/WiCS-Mentorship-Portal/README.md

 # WiCS (Women in Computer Science) Mentorship Portal

-Authors: Carina Tze, Sarah Wong, Sandra Radic
+Authors: Sandra Radic, Carina Tze, Sarah Wong

 The domain of our application is a mentorship matching database.